swiftlang/swift/docs/valref.rst

 Introduction
 ============

-We think of Swift as notionally providing at least three nested “zones” in which to program:

-1. Innermost is the “easy” zone, where considerations are kept to a minimum and even novice programmers can get a lot of useful work done.

-2. In the middle is the “safe” zone, where memory-safety is guaranteed and there's no undefined behavior.
-Everything that is “easy” is also safe.

-3. Outermost is the “wild west,” which provides programmers with control comparable to that of C++, and a corresponding length of rope with which to hang onesself.

-Until recently, Swift's support for value semantics outside the “wild west” has been weak.
+Until recently, Swift's support for value semantics outside trivial types like scalars and immutable strings has been weak.
 While the recent ``Clonable`` proposal makes new things possible in the “safe” zone, it leaves the language syntactically and semantically lumpy, keeping interactions between value and reference types firmly outside the “easy” zone and failing to address the issue of generic programming.

 This proposal builds on the ``Clonable`` proposal to create a more uniform, flexible, and interoperable type system while solving the generic programming problem and expanding the “easy” zone.

 General Description
 ===================